BankNote-GitHub/BankNote/README.md

 - A vast majority of new coins are premined meaning the Coin's creator/team own an overwhelming amount of the coins total supply.
 In other words, their value can be manipulated in an unfair way.

-- There are no options to mine some new cryptocurrencies, or their coins do not function based off of miner's work.
+- There are no options to mine certain new cryptocurrencies, or their coins do not function based off of miner's work.
 You can not mine these coins, so the only ways of obtaining it are through purchasing it or crypto exchanges.

-- Most established cryptocurrencies, such as BitCoin, have already gone through a number of halving processes.
+- Most established cryptocurrencies, such as Bitcoin, have already gone through a number of halving processes.
 This leads to an extremely low reward of coins per block mined on their blockchain.
 Additionally, the mining difficulty for these established coins is too intense for most common computers.

 - Mining can come off as a difficult process to get started with cryptocurrencies.
 Issues can range from difficult or confusing software interfaces to computer incompatibility.